-Usually, the enemies of Jesus attack, then Jesus defends himself by teaching the word of God.
-This time, Jesus attacked them with a question which he had expounded to them before (13:15,16).
-A Pharisee's banquet, held to accuse Jesus, was invalidated.
+which he had expounded to them before (13:15,16).
+A Pharisee's banquet, held to accuse Jesus, was exposed.
 Jesus became indignant when he saw that they were using the man with dropsy as bait to trap him.
 Jesus rebuked them by saying, "Is it lawful to heal on the Sabbath or not?"
 (3) Verse 4a says, "But they remained silent."
 Their silence meant their defeat.
 Jesus lost no time in healing the man.
 Jesus took hold of the man, healed him and sent him away.
-Jesus risked his life to heal the man who was suffering from dropsy.
-Maybe one of the man's legs was bigger than the waist of an ordinary man.
+Jesus risked his life to heal the man suffering from dropsy.
+Those who suffer from dropsy have bad water circulation in the body.
+As a result, one of their legs might be bigger than an ordinary man's waist.
 This verse reminds us of John 10:11.
 It says, "I am the good shepherd.
 The good shepherd lays down his life for the sheep."